fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 1. Push changes to your GitHub repository
 2. Digital Ocean will automatically rebuild and deploy
-3. Both the website and bot will be updated and restarted
+3. Both the website and bot components will be updated

 ### Database Backups